Zohaib1397/simple_flutter_quiz_app/README.md

 # quiz_app

-This is a simple quiz app
+A simple quiz app limited to just 4 questions Questions can be added manually.

 ## Getting Started